Are Employers Required To Pay For Steel Toe Boots?

 • See if CCTV footage is available.

 If you’ve suffered a broken foot or any other injury because you weren’t given suitable protective footwear, why not call to see whether you have a valid compensation claim?
-You could be offered free legal advice and, if your claim is valid, connected with a solicitor from our panel.
+You could be offered free legal advice and, if your claim is valid, connected with one of our solicitors.

 What Is My Foot Or Toe Injury Worth?